Saint Kitts and Nevis entry requirements for Argentina passport holders

-Argentine passport holders can visit Saint Kitts and Nevis without a visa for up to 90 days.
-This policy covers tourism, business, and short visits.
-No prior application is needed — just arrive with your passport and a return ticket.
+Argentine passport holders can visit Saint Kitts and Nevis without a visa for up to 90 days in 2026.
+This covers tourism, business, and short visits — no prior application needed, just arrive with your passport and a return ticket.

 Entry requirements